DanielDent/docker-nginx-ssl-proxy/README.md

    * `UPSTREAM` - The IP address or hostname (and optional port) of the upstream server to proxy requests towards.
    * `SERVERNAME` - The hostname to listen to.
 The system will automatically obtain an SSL certificate for this hostname.

+An optional `EXTRANAMES` variable can be provided with a list of additional domains to request as subject-alternative-names for the certificate.

 Certificates from Let's Encrypt are issued with a 90 day expiration.
 This image will automatically renew the certificate when it is 60 days old.

 Prior versions of this image used simp_le.
 It has been changed to use certbot due to reliability issues with simp_le.